 Thursday, March 03, 2016

 At dusk yesterday I walked with the Belgians to Lake Windermere to look for platypuses, but none revealed themselves in the dim light.
-The night was chilly and my new sleeping bag overestimated, so I kept waking up to add layers.
-The stars were amazing in the clear sky though.
+The night was chilly and my new sleeping bag overestimated, so I kept getting cold, waking up and adding layers.
 The Belgians got cold as well and moved into the hut during the night.
 There’s an obvious lesson here: Tasmania, be warmer at night.
+The stars were amazing in the clear sky though.

 The weather remained good for my walk today: 16.75 km to Waterfall Valley.
 The trail offered nice views back to Barn Bluff and from the Forth Valley lookout, but it was absurdly rocky.
 I was glad to be wearing hiking boots!

 The trail entered forest and descended to Frog Flats, where camping is permitted.
-It was a pleasant spot and I would have been tempted if tomorrow weren’t Mt.
-Ossa day.
-Passing more streams, the trail climbed to New Pelion Hut, a huge building with numerous bedrooms.
+It was a pleasant spot and I would have been tempted if not for wanting to get as close as possible to Mt.
+Ossa in preparation for the side trip tomorrow.
+Passing more streams, the trail climbed to New Pelion Hut, a huge building with many bedrooms.